Improving Agricultural Productivity through TV Programming and Improved Input Access

 Experimental Design

-We will identify 160 villages in 5 districts in Eastern and Central provinces in Zambia.
-We will randomize these villages into one of the 4 treatment groups (information only, market access only, information + market access, and control), stratified by district.
+We will identify 160 villages from 20 camps (8 villages per camp) in 5 districts in Eastern and Central provinces in Zambia.
+We will randomize assign these villages to the information (TV show) treatment, stratified by district.
+In addition, we randomly assign two camps per district to the market access (roadshow) treatment, again stratified by district.
+This results in 4 treatment arms (information only, market access only, information + market access, and control).

 Experimental Design Details